jeseyfried/ai-history-syllabus/core.md

 date: 2024-12-02
 ---

-# Three Books Central to My Thinking About This Course
+# Three Books

+## These books were central to my thinking about this course.

 {%
 assign images =